Satisfactory Academic Progress

 A. Appeal Approved

-If the appeal is approved, financial aid will be reinstated and the student will have one additional term (DAPS) or semester (DAY) in which to meet all SAP standards.
+If the appeal is approved, financial aid will be reinstated and the student will be placed on Financial Aid Probation in which to meet all SAP standards.
 If at the end of the additional term or semester the student does not meet all SAP requirements, the student will lose all financial aid eligibility until such time as they are met.
 No additional appeal may be submitted.
 (If the student regains eligibility and then in the future once again fails to meet the SAP standards, another appeal may be submitted at that time).

 B. Appeal Denied